smartflutist661/rfantasy-bingo-stats/process_data/data/bingo_2023/bingo_stats_rough_draft.md

 - **Hell Bent** by Leigh Bardugo, read 24 times

 **TOTAL**: 893 books read, with 324 unique titles.
+508 books were claimed to qualify for hard mode.
 219 books were used only once for this square.
 Skipped 30 times.
 Substituted 6 times.